TheBIMsider/wordle-clone-js/README.md

 Overall I would say the Clones I created are about 80 - 85% based on Ania's Tutorial, 5 - 10% based on the Web Dev Simplifide & Ian Lenehan Tutorials, and whatever's left I guess is on me 😁

+# Update
+I wanted to see if I could make the clones a little more responsive on phones, so I tried my 3, 5, and 7 letter versions based off the Web Dev Simplified version.
+Simalr to the past versions my take is about 90% WDS and 10% me 😉.
+Give the WDS versions a try below.

 # Try The Clones!

 [Wordle Clone 3](https://thebimsider.github.io/wordle-clone-js/Wordle_Clone_3) the "Wordle" is 3 letters, and you have 6 guesses to get it. (originally only 4 guesses but way to hard)